jenkins-x/jx-docs/content/en/docs/reference/pipeline-syntax-reference.md

     * **[`containerOptions`](#containerOptions)** - Default configuration for
     step containers within this pipeline, overriding any common settings with [build pack or project](#top-level-configuration) default configuration.
+    * **`sidecars`** - One or more [Kubernetes containers](https://kubernetes.io/docs/concepts/containers/)
+    which will be added to every stage in the pipeline, to provide additional features in the pods.
     * **`volumes`** - One or more [Kubernetes volumes](https://kubernetes.io/docs/concepts/storage/volumes/)
     which will be added to every stage in the pipeline, and can be mounted via `containerOptions`.